Pes Planus (Flat Feet)

 Improve Your Running and Landing Technique

 If your flat feet or compounding problems of the ankle or leg exacerbate with sport or running, which place enormous forces through these areas, a good physiotherapist will be able to analyse your running and landing technique.

 Based on that assessment, treatment provided to you will help with technique correction and preventative strategies to reduce the likelihood of injury recurrence.

 Return to Sport or Work

 Depending on the demands of your chosen sport or your job, you may require specific sport-specific or work-specific exercises and a progressed training regime to enable a safe and injury-free return to your chosen sport or employment.
-While flat feet itself can be pain-free, for some people, the pain it causes can hamper their working and active life.
+While flat feet themselves can be pain-free, for some people, the pain it causes can hamper their working and active life.
 Specific focus will apply to control your foot arch through particular activities that are causing you discomfort.

 Your physiotherapist will discuss your goals, time frames and training schedules with you to optimise your complete and triumphant return to sport or work.
 Work-related injuries will often require a discussion between your doctor, rehabilitation counsellor or employer.

 Sometimes it is poorly designed footwear that can predispose you to acquire flat feet or an associated injury.
 If you do suffer pain or discomfort that is impacting your active lifestyle, you should seek the professional advice of your healthcare practitioner to assist your ability to determine the best footwear for your feet.

 For more specific advice about your pes planus, please contact your PhysioWorks physiotherapist.

 Common Foot Pain Causes